 Eno Transportation Weekly

-November 9, 2017 – The U.S. Senate has made progress on the backlog of transportation-related nominations from President Trump in the last week.
+October 27, 2017 – The backlog of transportation-related nominations in the U.S.

 August 4, 2017 – At an executive session on August 2, the Senate Commerce, Science, and Transportation Committee approved four of President Trump’s nominees to positions at USDOT.
 Two of those made it into the traditional pre-August-recess en bloc package of dozens of nominations approved by the Senate on August 3.

 July 11, 2017 – 8:45 a.m.
 Yesterday evening, the House Appropriations Committee released the draft appropriations bill for the Departments of Transportation and of Housing and Urban Affairs for fiscal year 2018.
-Bill text is here and the full comm… This content is for Eno members only.
-Sign In Sign in to your Eno account […]
+Bill text is here and the full comm… Sorry – you don’t have access to this item.